nxfern/Online-Chess-Dashboard/README.md

 # Online-Chess-Dashboard

-Dashboard of Chess.com online chess games created with Power BI
+This repository contains a dashboard of Chess.com online chess games created with Power BI.
+Please refer to the PDF within the repo for a detailed overview of the dashboard along with viewing the dashboard itself.